 Additional guidance has added heightened scrutiny and confusion as to the certification required of all PPP loan applicants stating “that the uncertainty of current economic conditions makes necessary the loan request to support the ongoing operations of the eligible recipient…" This certification must be made “in good faith, taking into account applicant’s current business activity and ability to access other sources of liquidity sufficient to support their ongoing operations in a manner that is not significantly detrimental to the business.”
 Any borrower that applied for a PPP loan prior to April 24, 2020 and “repays the loan in full by May 7, 2020 will be deemed by SBA to have made the required certification in good faith.”
 The Administrator, in consultation with the Secretary, determined that this safe harbor is necessary and appropriate to ensure that borrowers promptly repay PPP loan funds that the borrower obtained based on a misunderstanding or misapplication of the required certification standard.
-See SBA Part Nine for information on the PPP loan certification.
+See SBA alerts Part Nine, Part Ten, Part Eleven, and Part Twelve for information on the PPP loan certification.

 Please visit our COVID-19 Toolkit for all of Taft’s updates on the coronavirus.